fmaste/Haskell/doc/TypeCheckingAndInference.md

 4.0
 ```

-## Let-Bound Polymorphism
+### Let-Bound Polymorphism

 Suppose we create a very naive test for our ```Addition``` implementation.
 Zero
-plus some above zero number must always be above zero, so we test it for
+plus some number above zero number must always be above zero, so we test it for
 ```Int``` and ```Float``` at the same time.

 ```haskell